RaghvendraSinghA/READMEWriter/focus-management.md

 - Setting aside a specific time every day for focused work or study.
 - Keeping my phone away and turning off unnecessary notifications.
 - Working on one task at a time instead of multitasking.
-- Breaking difficult tasks into smaller, manageable goals.
-- Using short breaks to rest my mind instead of using social media continuously.
 - Planning the most important tasks before starting my day.
-- Taking walks, meditating, or sitting quietly to give my brain time to relax.
 - Reviewing my progress at the end of the day and planning the next day's priorities.

 ## Question 4: What are the dangers of social media, in brief?